Is Digital Signage more expensive than traditional Print Media? Let’s explore the facts

 • Local estate agent

-Outcome: You can most probably carry on with traditional print signage as the cost and time to deliver this is not significant in comparison to digital signage costs to deliver the same message.
+Outcome: You can most probably carry on with traditional print signage as the cost and time to deliver this is not significant in comparison to Digital Signage costs to deliver the same message.
 One thing to bear in mind will be how static signage is perceived versus digital as it has been proven that there is more traction in digital content – a food retail store recorded a 700% increase in sales of Coconut Water after featuring the deal on digital display screens in the shop front.

 Example b: Multiple locations franchise restaurant with breakfast, lunch and dinner menus which rotate every 3 to 4 weeks – screens spread across different territories in canteen areas.